kamranahmedse/developer-roadmap/src/data/roadmaps/golang/content/continue@BRKryB5HawXyXeBWM4QqU.md

 # continue

-The `continue` statement in Go skips the rest of the current iteration and jumps to the next iteration of the loop.
-It only affects the innermost loop unless used with labels to specify which loop to continue.
-Continue is useful for skipping processing of certain elements that don't meet specific criteria, implementing filtering logic within loops, and avoiding deeply nested conditional structures.
-It helps make loops more readable by handling special cases early and allowing the main logic to flow naturally.
-Understanding continue enables you to write cleaner, more efficient loops that focus on the elements that actually need processing.
+Skips rest of current iteration and jumps to next loop iteration.
+Only affects innermost loop unless used with labels.
+Useful for filtering elements, handling special cases early, avoiding nested conditionals.
+Makes loops cleaner and more efficient.